gdgmanagua/jekyll-mdl/_posts/2020-020-16-tfug-inaugural-event-blog.markdown

 # TFUG Inaugural Event on 15th Feb

 TensorFlow User Group Kolkata(TFUG Kol) is a professional community bringing together machine learning practitioners of the city to discuss, network and collaborate how they use TensorFlow for their development needs.
 It is a local community of the people, by the people, and for everyone who is a developer, researcher, user, teacher or writer,  interested in Machine Learning.
 With this as our primary mission, we hosted our inaugural event **'from tfug import Kolkata'** on 15th February 2020 at Moot Court, Sister Nivedita University.
 For this event, we had two sessions.
-Here’s the meetup link: http://bit.ly/importtfug.
+You can find the meetup link [here](http://bit.ly/importtfug).

 <div style="text-align:center"><img src="..\assets\img\post_images\audience.jpg" /></div><br>